Orbifold Semiorthogonal Decompositions for Abelian Varieties: orbifold semiorthogonal decomposition for A2/G(4,4,2)

 ($\chi_2\chi_3$ and $\chi_2\chi_3\chi_4$ are the weights of $x^2+y^2$, $x^2-y^2$ respectively), so by \eqref{eq:M_representation} it only has one invariant summand in degree 0, i.e. $M$ is exceptional.

-We now check the orthogonalities.
-All the conditions not involving $M$ follow from Lemma \ref{lem:orthogonalitiesDim0}, and all the ones involving $M$ are similar: we only compute $\mathrm{Ext}^*(M,\mathcal{O}_0\otimes \chi_2)^G=0$ here.
+We now check orthogonalities.
+All the conditions not involving $M$ follow from Lemma \ref{lem:orthogonalitiesDim0}, and all the ones involving $M$ are similar: we only compute $\mathrm{Ext}^*(M,\mathcal{O}_0\otimes \chi_2)^G=0$ as an example.
 Once again, resolve $M$ with a Koszul complex and consider the cohomology of

 which has no invariant summands. \end{proof}